HeyYouWhoMe/BroadcastViewer/README.md

 ![](assets/20.png "")

-Once you have added the connection credentials, you are ready to build the Companion App.
+### > Once you have added the connection credentials, you are ready to build the Companion App.

 Here, you will have to do a little research to see how to connect your specific model of mobile phone to Visual Studio.

-Once you have done that, you should select the Android project in the solution Explorer, Right-Click, and select "Set as Startup Project".
+### > Once you have done that:

+* You should select the Android project in the solution Explorer, Right-Click, and select "Set as Startup Project".
-Then, at the top left of Visual Studio, you will se a label that says "Debug": tap on the Android Emulator label to the right of it, and select your phone as the Debug Build destination.
+* Then, at the top left of Visual Studio, you will se a label that says "Debug": tap on the Android Emulator label to the right of it, and select your phone as the Debug Build destination.

-Now, press the Green Build Arrow, and all being well, the application should build, then deploy, to your mobile device!
+* Now, press the Green Build Arrow, and all being well, the application should build, then deploy, to your mobile device!

-Once the Companion App is deployed to your mobile device and is up and running, then start the Who™ Me app.
+* Once the Companion App is deployed to your mobile device and is up and running, then start the Who™ Me app.

-You want them both running at the same time!
+* You want them both running at the same time!

-On the Who™ Me app, swipe across to the ```Sending``` Tab and tap the persona that says ```FAA Compliant UAV Traffic Management (V1)```
+### > On the Who™ Me app:

+* Swipe across to the ```Sending``` Tab
+* Tap the persona that says ```FAA Compliant UAV Traffic Management (V1)```

-That last action will have opened the persona in the ```Sending Editor```.
+That last action will have opened the persona in the ```Sending Editor```, the following three images show the selection and then scroll-down process to the Editable fields:

 ![](assets/p1.jpg "")

-Scroll down and fill out the ```Flight Number```, ```Drone Id```, and select your country code from the ```Country Code Picker```.
+### > Scroll down and fill out the ```Flight Number```, ```Drone Id```, and select your country code from the ```Country Code Picker```.

 ![](assets/p2.jpg "")